 4. Knead the fondant until the color is spread evenly

-Easy, it takes only a few minutes and then you can adjust the color to your liking.
-Then have your child roll it out with a Wilton Fondant Rolling Pin or similar (no, Wilton did not sponsor this post).
+Next, have your child roll it out with a Wilton Fondant Rolling Pin or similar.
 The rubber bands at the end make sure the fondant is rolled to an even thickness.

 1. Cut giraffe using cookie cutter.